-Some of you may remember when interest rates were much higher, at about 10 percent, which we thought was cheap considering our parents’ generation paid 17 percent.
-When it comes to the property market, especially lending, interest rates generate plenty of discussion.
+Some of you may remember when interest rates were much higher, about 10%, which we thought was cheap considering previous generations paid 17%.

-Considering how high interest rates have been in the past, now would seem a good time to take out a home loan.
+Considering how high interest rates have been in the past, it would still seem a good time to take out a home loan.

-But what happens when interest rates rise?
-A recent RACQ survey* revealed one in 10 Queenslanders had experienced difficulties in meeting their loan repayments in the past 12 months, even in this low-rate environment.
+An RACQ survey* revealed one in 10 Queenslanders had experienced difficulties in meeting their loan repayments in the past 12 months, even in a low-rate environment.